-Compensation for Directors and Executive Officers of the Company is comprised of (1) basic salary, (2) annual incentive (bonus), and (3) medium- to long-term incentive (stock compensation).
+Compensation for Directors and Executive Officers of the Company is comprised of (1) basic salary, (2) annual incentive (bonus), and (3) medium- to long-term incentive (stock compensation and monetary compensation).
 The policies, etc. regarding decisions on each type of compensation are as follows.